moby/moby/docs/reference/api/docker_remote_api_v1.23.md

             The default is not to restart. (optional) An ever increasing delay (double the previous delay, starting at 100mS) is added before each restart to prevent flooding the server.
+    -   **UsernsMode**  - Sets the usernamespace mode for the container when usernamespace remapping option is enabled. supported values are: `host`.
     -   **NetworkMode** - Sets the networking mode for the container.
 Supported standard values are: `bridge`, `host`, `none`, and `container:<name|id>`.
 Any other value is taken as a custom network's name to which this container should connect to.